bacalhau-project/bacalhau/docs/getting-started/architecture.md

 When the job is completed, the executor will merge the stdout, stderr, and named output volumes into a results folder.
 This results folder is used to generate a verification proposal that is sent to the requester.

 Once the proposal is accepted or rejected, the results folder is then forwarded to the publisher for publication.
-Overall, the Executor plays a crucial role in the Bacalhau network by ensuring that jobs are executed properly, and their results are published accurately.
+Overall, the executor plays a crucial role in the Bacalhau network by ensuring that jobs are executed properly, and their results are published accurately.

 ### Storage Provider

-In a peer-to-peer network like Bacalhau, Storage Providers play a crucial role in presenting an upstream storage source, such as an IPFS cid, into an Executor in a specific way.
-There can be different storage providers available in the network, each with its own way of manifesting the CID to the executor.
+In a peer-to-peer network like Bacalhau, storage providers play a crucial role in presenting an upstream storage source.
+There can be different storage providers available in the network, each with its own way of manifesting the CI to the executor.

-For instance, there can be an IPFS posix storage provider that presents the CID as a POSIX filesystem, or an IPFS library storage provider that streams the contents of the CID via a library call.
+For instance, there can be a posix storage provider that presents the CID as a POSIX filesystem, or a library storage provider that streams the contents of the CID (Content IDentifier) via a library call.

 On the other hand, there can be different Executor implementations, such as Docker or WASM, that are responsible for running the job.
-When a job is submitted to these executors with a volume of type ipfs, the Executor should select the appropriate Storage Provider to work with, depending on the implementation.
+When a job is submitted to these executors, the Executor should select the appropriate storage provider to work with, depending on the implementation.

-For instance, the Docker Executor might use the IPFS posix storage provider to manifest the CID as a POSIX filesystem, while the WASM Executor might use the IPFS library storage provider to stream the contents of the CID via a library call.
+For instance, the Docker Executor might use the posix storage provider to manifest the CID as a POSIX filesystem, while the WASM Executor might use a library storage provider to stream the contents of the CID (Content IDentifier) via a library call.

-Therefore, the Storage providers and Executor implementations are loosely coupled, allowing the IPFS posix and library storage providers to be used across multiple executors, wherever it is deemed appropriate.
+Therefore, the storage providers and Executor implementations are loosely coupled, allowing the POSIX and library storage providers to be used across multiple executors, wherever it is deemed appropriate.

 ### Verifier